-Benzodiazepine drugs, or Benzos, including Xanax, Klonopin and Valium, are prescription medications that can easily lead to dependence.
-Because patients find they need higher and higher doses, they often become addicted within a matter of weeks.
-APEX’s licensed therapists have worked to restore the health of hundreds of patients with Benzo dependence.
-Our Benzo detox program doesn’t just treat the addiction; by utilizing a holistic approach, we get to the root of the dependence and treat the physiological causes of illness as well.
-As a result, our patients are able to break free from their Benzo addictions.
+Benzodiazepine drugs, or benzos, including Xanax, Klonopin, and Valium, are prescription medications that can easily lead to physical dependence.
+Because patients find they need higher and higher doses, they often become addicted to benzos within a matter of weeks.
+Fortunately, Apex Recovery’s licensed therapists have worked to restore the health of hundreds of patients with benzodiazepine dependence.

-Benzodiazepines are prescribed for stress, anxiety, insomnia, panic attacks and other similar disorders.
+Benzodiazepines are prescribed for stress, anxiety disorder, insomnia, panic attacks, and other similar disorders.
 They can also be prescribed as part of drug addiction rehabilitation.
-They fall into two categories: short-acting drugs or fast-acting, such as Xanax, Ativan and Halcion, and long-acting drugs or slow-acting, like Valium, Klonopin and Librium.
+They fall into two categories.
+First, short-acting drugs or fast-acting, such as Xanax, Ativan, and Halcion.
+Second, long-acting drugs or slow-acting, like Valium, Klonopin, and Librium.

 The way they act is they provide the body with a feeling of calm.
-Unfortunately, the body responds to them by shutting down the natural mechanisms for sedation and that’s why it is so easy to get dependent from Benzos.
+Unfortunately, the body responds to them by shutting down the natural mechanisms for sedation.
+That’s why it is so easy to get dependent on benzos.

-The intensity, duration and type of symptoms vary from one case to another, but they follow some general characteristics.
-First of all, it depends what type of Benzo the patient was using, how much and for how long.
-Short-acting Benzos, like Xanax, are known for rather intense and serious withdrawal symptoms.
-This is because these medications take less time to leave the patient’s body.
+The intensity, duration, and type of symptoms vary from one case to another, but they follow some general characteristics.
+First of all, it depends on what type of Benzo the patient was using, how much, and for how long.
+Short-acting benzos, like Xanax, are known for rather intense and serious withdrawal symptoms and can often lead to a Xanax addiction.
+This is due to the fact that these medications take less time to leave the patient’s body.

-With short-acting Benzos, such as Xanax, withdrawal symptoms usually kick in after 6 to 8 hours and may last for up to two weeks.
-They normally manifest themselves as a strong discomfort, anxiety, insomnia, panic attacks and restlessness.
-As we said, the body is struggling because it has switched off its natural calming mechanisms.
+With short-acting benzos, such as Xanax, withdrawal symptoms usually kick in after six to eight hours and may last for up to two weeks.
+They normally manifest themselves as strong discomfort, anxiety, insomnia, panic attacks, and restlessness.
+When quitting cold turkey, the body is struggling because it has switched off its natural calming mechanisms.
 Bodily sensations include sweating and increased pulse rate and blood pressure.

-Quitting long-acting Bezos, such as Valium, will usually show signs of withdrawal after 1 to 4 days.
-The symptoms usually peak around 10 to 14 days after the quit date and fade away after 3 to 4 weeks.
-It is possible that some patients who have used this type of Benzos will experience a Post Acute Withdrawal Syndrome, known as PAWS, which is protracted withdrawal that can last from 3 months up to 2 years.
+Quitting long-acting bezos, such as Valium, will usually show signs of withdrawal after one to four days.
+The symptoms usually peak around 10 to 14 days after the quit date and fade away after three to four weeks.
+It is possible that some patients who have used this type of benzos will experience post-acute withdrawal syndrome, known as PAWS, which is a protracted withdrawal that can last from three months up to two years.
 During PAWS, the patient will feel anxious and worried and might experience bouts of sudden, acute-like withdrawal symptoms months later.